Soooo…what the hell is a bounce rate and why do you need one? *snicker*

 So, if you have a low bounce rate…that tells the search engines that people are LOVING what you are laying down!
 They are sticking around to read your content.
-They value what you have to say…therefore, recommending you higher in the search results for the key phrases your article is being found for, is probably a sure bet.
+They value what you have to say…therefor, recommending you higher in the search results for the key phrases your article is being found for, is probably a sure bet.

 Your bounce rate plays a HUGE part in how well you do in rankings, so how can you tell you what your bounce rate IS?

 Easy peasy, lemon squeezy!